ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Test TNB

-**Input**: User takes an image with the Camera.
+**Input**: The user holds a dog / a cat / a dog or cat image in front of the Camera.

 **Process**:
-1. The Camera takes a picture
+- First, the Camera captures the visual data in front of it into an image.
-2. The Detection Model looks for cats and dogs in the image
+- Then, the Detection Model detects and classifies pet(s) in the captured image.
-3. The results of the detection are sent to the cluster
-4. REST API Pods establishes communication between Sensor Node and TNB
+- Next, the Courier sends the captured image and detection results to the Kubernetes Service `restapi-svc` on the cluster.
+- `restapi-svc` then forwards these data to one of the REST API Pods running on of the worker nodes.
+- The REST API Pod receiving the data creates a notification from them and sends it to the TNB.
-5. TNB notifies the user about the detection in telegram
+- Lastly, the TNB notifies the user about the new captured image and detection results on Telegram.

-Further information on the [System Architectur](#overview) and the [Telegram Bot](#implement-tnb).

-**Expected Output**: Picture and the corresponding description, containing the type of pets and accuracy in the telegram channel.
-Example output:
+**Expected Output**: The user receives a Telegram notification about the new captured image and detection results, for example (*Note: the following image does not show the actual output of our system*):

 <img src="img/Telegram_Screenshot.png" width="400"/>